Being like Christ has a lot to do with what Jesus did not do.

 Loving human praise more than the praise of God

-The pressure to conform were so powerful that even though “many people did believe in him, including some of the Jewish leaders, they wouldn’t admit it for fear that the Pharisees would expel them from the synagogue.
+The pressures to conform were so powerful that even though “many people did believe in him, including some of the Jewish leaders, they wouldn’t admit it for fear that the Pharisees would expel them from the synagogue.
 For they loved human praise more than the praise of God” (John 12:42-43).

 Even a clash between apostles